zwettemaan/CRDT_UXP/mddocs/InDesign-UXP-UXPScript-Bridge-Blog-Draft.md

 Based on repeated observation in InDesign, the top-level UXPScript code appears to be inspected before execution, and the exact source code text can affect the launch behavior.

-You have to keep the top-level bridged launcher free of obvious async syntax unless you intentionally want to risk running in a slower redraw-heavy launch mode.
+You have to keep the top-level launcher free of obvious async syntax when you care about the fast Scripts Panel path.

 The current evidence no longer points to a raw token scan that blindly hits comments.
 What still reproduces the problem is real async syntax in the top-level launcher, and comments mentioning `async` no longer seem to trigger it by themselves.